 [ Read: Sore Breasts During Pregnancy ]

 4. Tiredness And Fatigue:

 As your body starts to prep itself for the pregnancy and the upcoming changes that are going to happen over a period of time; you will get tired and feel fatigued and exhausted very often.
 The rising levels of progesterone hormone are indicators that signify that the body is starting to prepare itself for pregnancy, which leads to tiredness and fatigue.

 Medical practitioners at Mayo Clinic advice to take rest during the first few weeks of pregnancy since they are crucial.
 Take it a little easy on your work during pregnancy and give priority to your health.
 The chances of miscarriages are high during the first week of pregnancy so you have to be extra careful.
 Plan your maternity leave and talk with your doctor regarding the nature of your occupation, if the doctor advices you to take an early leave don’t hesitate to take one.
 He might also ask you take leaves according to the nature of your pregnancy, if he detects any complications then he will ask you to take an early leave during pregnancy.

 5. Your Food Habits Get Surprising:

 Anxious to know how food habits get included in the list of early symptoms of pregnancy before missed period?
 Then here is your answer.
 If you are pregnant, changing levels of estrogen will enhance your sensory organs and it can trigger a change in your perception of certain foods.
 Also it could cause an aversion to some foods as well.
 You will feel hungry more than usual and find yourself craving a lot.
+Notice whether you are having a desire to have some food that you used to hate earlier, but liking it now.
 If this is the case, it’s good to go for a pregnancy strip test at home, as it could not just be an odd unusual day that you feel heightened sense of smell.

 6. Spotting or Little Bleeding: